If you’re looking for the best restaurants in Savannah you have come to the right place!

 Crystal Beer Parlor

-Located inside a 100-year-old former grocery store, Crystal Beer Parlor has been a local favorite since the 1930s, when it was one of the first establishments in Savannah to serve alcohol after the end of prohibition.
-Today, it is one of the most popular restaurants in Savannah!
+Located inside a 100-year-old former grocery store, Crystal Beer Parlor has been a local favorite since the 1930s.
+It was one of the first establishments in Savannah to serve alcohol after the end of prohibition.

 The Lady and Sons